AGuanDE/ontario-sunshine-salary-dashboard/README.md

    ```bash
    docker compose up airflow-init
    ```
    This one-time setup will migrate the Airflow database and create the default admin account.
-You should see a message like *"Admin user airflow created"* when it's done.
+You should see a message like *"Admin user admin created"* when it's done.
 If you need to create a user manually, you can run:

    ```bash
    airflow users create \